Skip to main content

 Title Contagion: Molecular Epidemiology of Infectious Diseases

-Description We will explore the factors that underlie the emergence, epidemiology, and evolution of infectious diseases.
-We will use the 2011 feature film Contagion as an entry point to understanding how we can use molecular epidemiology to understand and combat these emerging threats.
-Students will read and discuss the primary literature describing the current state of the field, with a particular focus on viral pathogens like HIV and SARS-CoV-2.
+Description In this course, we will explore the factors that underlie the emergence, epidemiology, and evolution of infectious diseases.
+We will use the 2011 feature film Contagion as an entry point to understanding how we can use molecular epidemiology to study and combat these emerging threats.
+Students will read and discuss primary literature describing the current state of the field, with a particular focus on viral pathogens like HIV and SARS-CoV-2.

 Prerequisites Please see the Biology Course Prerequisites page for most current prerequisite information.